mvasilkov/pow-wasm/README.md

 pow-wasm
 ===

-Proof of Work based on BLAKE2b, written in JavaScript and WebAssembly
+Proof of work similar to Hashcash, based on BLAKE2b, written in JavaScript and WebAssembly

 Installation
 ---